AlexFerence/Mortgage-Calculator/README.md

 ## API Specs

+This API is constructed using Java Spring, leveraging its dependency injection capabilities to streamline the development process.
+It utilizes spring-boot-starter-web for creating RESTful endpoints.
+Additionally, it employs the spring-boot-starter-validation package to ensure the integrity of incoming data by validating inputs and promptly returning error messages when necessary.

 #### Testing

+This API leverages `JUnit` and `MockMVC` from the spring-boot-starter-test package for testing, enhancing both unit and integration tests.
 Unit and integration tests are located within the `src/tests/` directory.
 The API boasts a robust test suite with  100% code coverage for the application, as demonstrated by the screenshot provided.

 ![Screen Shot 2024-02-25 at 3 22 35 PM](https://github.com/AlexFerence/Mortgage-Calculator/assets/40876788/be2d1115-898f-47d5-9a9d-c720acaf3a25)